-Tick removal in school requires a policy by the Medical Director for a school nurse to remove the tick, as well as parent/guardian consent and notification and recommendation for follow up care.
+Note: Tick removal in school requires a protocol by the Medical Director for the school nurse to remove the tick, as well as parent/guardian consent, notification, and recommendation for follow-up care.
 These resources are located on the Medical Director page.
-We encourage the school nurses to inform their Medical Directors of these important resources.
-(10/2019)
+We encourage school nurses to inform their Medical Directors of these important resources.

 NYS Integrated Pest Management- Cornell University

 Offers over 35 resources and a school-specific link related to ticks and tickborne diseases, including FAQs, Fact Sheets, Videos, Infographics, and a school IPM blog.